Academic Catalog

 • NURS 206 Fundamental Nursing Interventions course (background check, ATI class resources, disposable supplies): $970.00

-• NURS 206C Fundamental Nursing InterventionsNursing Practice Experience course (liability insurance, clinical enrollment, uniforms, shoes, scissors, hotel expense): $660.00
+• NURS 206C Fundamental Nursing InterventionsNursing Practice Experience course (liability insurance, clinical enrollment, uniforms, scissors, hotel expense): $660.00

 • NURS 245 Nursing Care of Families course (hotel expense): $375.00